-- Lunch—The Legion does not have vending machines, but you are welcome to bring food and beverages with you.
+- Lunch—You are welcome to bring food and beverages with you.
 Lunch times may vary, so bring a meal with you if one is required at a specific time for a medical reason.

 - Parking—Remember to bring your summons and your parking garage ticket for validation.

-- Personal Belongings—Bring all belongings into the Legion with you.
+- Personal Belongings—Bring all belongings with you.
 You will not be permitted to exit the jury area once through security.

 Jury Qualification Questionnaire

 If you have received a summons for jury duty, please complete the jury qualification questionnaire.
 The online qualification and rescheduling websites work best with Internet Explorer or Firefox.
 Other Internet browsers may not function consistently.

 After 4:30 p.m. on the day before you are to report, you must call 410-887-4390 for reporting instructions.
 This telephone message will also advise you about the Court's inclement weather policy.

 Parking garages are located one block south of the County Courts Building at 100 and 110 West Susquehanna Avenue.
 Bring your parking ticket with you for validation.
 There are also two-hour, metered spots outside of the Courts Building and the Courthouse.